CryptoOnion/doc/faq.md

 ## I get an exception when folding an event, but the body of the fold doesn't even get executed

 You can try replacing `event.fold(init) { ... }` with `Events.foldOne(event, init) { ... }`

+## Where are my exceptions?

+Per default, exceptions are not printed in Loci.
+So if your application just stops working, be sure to handle all possible exceptions yourself.
+For example, `.asLocal_?` might throw an exception if the Await times out.
+Therefore, it can help to wrap it in a `Try {}`.